How to Save Money for Travel

 You can read all about our experiences with couchsurfing in Iran here.

 Once we get to India or South East Asia this plan becomes a little redundant as it is cheaper to eat in a local restaurant or grab some street food than cook at home.
 But while we are in Europe and perhaps in some bigger cities we can cook in the van, at an Airbnb or in a hostel kitchen to save some pennies.

 The countries we've chosen to spend time in also happen to be incredibly cheap for travel.
-Think Eastern Europe, India and South East Asia.
+Think the Balkans, India and South East Asia.
 These are countries we're really interested in seeing but also provide us with more bang for our buck.
 We can either travel on very little money or travel with a bit of luxury and it still be affordable for a longer trip.

 So now you know all our deepest, darkest saving secrets.
 Hopefully they were helpful and/or interesting and even if you don't think you'd want to live as frugally as we do perhaps you can try one or two to help you save money for travel.
 So start planning that next trip!